De-Alchmst/bast/doc.md

 ]
 ```

 Here, `N` is a shorthand for `nil`.
-BAST allows a fair share of alternative for
+BAST allows alternative forms for some
-some keywords.
+keywords.
-It also reserves all single-letter names for special use, so you can't name
+It also reserves all single-letter names for special use, so you can't give
-variables things like `x` or `i`, but you need to get a bit more creative.
+variables names like `x` or `i`.
+You need to get a bit more creative.
-Variables usually use kebab-case, but they cannot either start nor end with `-`.
+Variables usually use kebab-case, but they cannot neither start nor end with `-`.
+`_` is not allowed in function names, as it is reserved for future use.

-To declare functions that take arguments, just simply write their names after
+To declare a functions that takes arguments, just simply write the argument
-the function's name.
+names after the function's name.

 ```
 func [print2 aa bb]:[